TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Module spec
 -----------

-The import machinery uses a variety of information about each module during import, especially before loading.
+The agiza machinery uses a variety of information about each module during import, especially before loading.
 Most of the information is common to all modules.
 The purpose of a module's spec is to encapsulate this import-related information on a per-module basis.

-Using a spec during import allows state to be transferred between import system components, e.g. between the finder that creates the module spec and the loader that executes it.
-Most importantly, it allows the import machinery to perform the boilerplate operations of loading, whereas without a module spec the loader had that responsibility.
+Using a spec during agiza allows state to be transferred between import system components, e.g. between the finder that creates the module spec and the loader that executes it.
+Most importantly, it allows the agiza machinery to perform the boilerplate operations of loading, whereas without a module spec the loader had that responsibility.

 The module's spec is exposed as the ``__spec__`` attribute on a module object.